 Addition of hydrogen halides

-The pi bond is not as strong as sigma bond and electron cloud above and below the plane is polarizable.
-This way, double bond can act as a nucleophile.
-A typical example of this mechanism is addition of hydrogen halides where proton from strong acid may yield a carbocation.
+The pi bond is not as strong as the sigma bond and the electron cloud above and below the plane is polarizable.
+This way, a double bond can act as a nucleophile.
+A typical example of this mechanism is the addition of hydrogen halides where proton from strong acid may yield a carbocation.
 In the presence of strong nucleophile, carbocation undergoes electrophilic addition to the double bond site.

-In simple alkenes e.g. ethene, addition of hydrogen halide is simple and does not give multiple products.
-However, in case of branched alkene e.g. propene, there could be two possible products i.e. 2-chloro propene and 1-chloro propene.
-However in practical, only product is formed i.e. 2-chloro propene.
+In simple alkenes e.g. ethene, the addition of hydrogen halide is simple and does not give multiple products.
+However, in the case of branched alkene e.g. propene, there could be two possible products i.e. 2-chloro propene and 1-chloro propene.
+However, in practice, only one product is formed, i.e. 2-chloro propene.

 The answer is described by Markovnikov’s Rule which states “in the addition of an acid to the carbon – carbon double bond of an alkene, the hydrogen of the acid attaches itself to the carbon that already holds the greater number of hydrogens”.
 This rule defines the regioselectivity in electrophilic addition reactions for alkenes.

 Alkenes are easily converted by halogens to alkyl halides where two halogen atoms are attached to two carbons at adjacent positions.
 The reaction is relatively easily carried out at room temperature and does not require light.
 Two reactants are mixed in an inert solvent such as carbon tetrachloride.